Waterfalls In Kannur: A Detailed Guide On The Hidden Gems Of Kerala

 The quiet and picturesque Alakapuri Waterfalls, near Cheemeni, bring nature to life.
 At different levels, this cascading fall, surrounded by verdant greenery, offers a mesmerising view that is at its best during the monsoon season.
 The area around the falls is great for a relaxing picnic or retreat into nature.
 The natural pools formed at different tiers of the fall invite one for a refreshing swim.
 The mist rising from the falls adds to the mystique, making the experience all the more enriching.

-Best Time To Visit: June To September, When The Waterfall Is Most Impressive.
+Best Time To Visit: June To September, When The Waterfall Is Most Impressive

 Location: Kanjirakolli, Kerala 670633

-Suggested Read: Hill Stations In Ernakulam
+Suggested Read: Hill Stations Near Kannur

 4. Kanjirakolly Waterfalls